davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

             (a) fun + difficult combined per assignment for 1 selected student.
             (b) fun per assignment for 1 selected student.
             (c) difficult per assignment for 1 selected student.

+            1. smart component:transform data and feed it into the dumb components as props-object.
+            2. dumb component: 10 students will populate the x-axis, instead of 56 assignments.
+                The y-axis -as a result of this - will contain 'average grade per student', instead of 'average grade per assignment'.
+                So I need a new - read: modified - victory chart 'M' to implement this.
+                Semantically, 'M' is different from the other victory charts, so 'M' gets its own link and route in the navbar.
+                implement 'M' as barchart and linechart.

-            This definition requires that the calculation of the average grade takes into account the values of the checkboxes (i.e. checked or not checked) of requirement 1 <br/>
+                This definition requires that the calculation of the average grade takes into account the values of the checkboxes (i.e. checked or not checked or display of 'difficult' and/or 'fun).
-            (see chapter 'Other requirements' at the  end of this document) about slicing and  dicing option 1 (remark: option 2 is only relevant on the dashboard_overview !). <br/>
+            3.  scope: page Student Dashboard.
-            I will create a 'props-pipeline' in which these variables (how to sort?, on what to filter: i.e. fun and/or difficult ? ) can interact. <br/>
+            4.  how2 implement: create a 'props-pipeline' in which these variables (how to sort?, on what to filter: i.e. fun and/or difficult ? ) can interact.
                 Remark: 'nr of students? can vary in the dashboard_overview, but on the StudentPages only 1 student can be selected at a time !

         7. bonus: user profiles: